How to Get Into Medical School: The Complete Guide (2025)

 - Course rigor and progression (Did you take advanced bio/chem/physics?
 How’d you bounce back from setbacks?)

 - Consistency (One bad semester?
 Fine.
-A pattern of struggle?
+A pattern of struggle without context?
 Red flag.)

 See: What GPA Do You Need to Get Into Medical School?